ray-project/ray/doc/source/serve/tutorials/intel-habana-gaudi-inference.md

 # Serve a model on Intel Habana Gaudi

 [Habana Gaudi AI Processors (HPUs)](https://habana.ai) are AI hardware accelerators designed by Habana Labs.
-For more information, see [Gaudi Architecture](https://docs.habana.ai/en/latest/Gaudi_Overview/index.html) and [Gaudi Developer Docs](https://developer.habana.ai/).
+See [Gaudi Architecture](https://docs.habana.ai/en/latest/Gaudi_Overview/index.html) and [Gaudi Developer Docs](https://developer.habana.ai/) for more details.

-This tutorial walks through two examples:
+This tutorial has two examples:

 1. Deployment of [Llama2-7b](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf) using a single HPU:

-    * How to load a model onto an HPU
+    * Load a model onto an HPU.

-    * How to perform generation on an HPU
+    * Perform generation on an HPU.

-    * How to enable HPU Graph optimizations
+    * Enable HPU Graph optimizations.

 2. Deployment of [Llama2-70b](https://huggingface.co/meta-llama/Llama-2-70b-chat-hf) using multiple HPUs on a single node:

-    * How to initialize a distributed backend
+    * Initialize a distributed backend.

-    * How to load a sharded model onto DeepSpeed workers
+    * Load a sharded model onto DeepSpeed workers.

-    * How to stream responses from DeepSpeed workers
+    * Stream responses from DeepSpeed workers.

-This tutorial helps you serve a large language model on HPUs.
+This tutorial serves a large language model (LLM) on HPUs.

 ## Environment setup

-We recommend using a prebuilt container to run these examples.
+Use a prebuilt container to run these examples.
 To run a container, you need Docker.
 See [Install Docker Engine](https://docs.docker.com/engine/install/) for installation instructions.

 Next, follow [Run Using Containers](https://docs.habana.ai/en/latest/Installation_Guide/Bare_Metal_Fresh_OS.html?highlight=installer#run-using-containers) to install the Habana drivers and container runtime.
 To verify your installation, start a shell and run `hl-smi`.
 It should print status information about the HPUs on the machine: